 In 2016, GEA became one of the founding sponsors of MassChallenge Switzerland, playing an active part in its start-up community, mainly focusing on topics related to food, health and energy.
 As a result, GEA is able to partner with experts within and outside of the GEA network to develop products and solutions for customers.
 In the year under review, GEA renewed its engagement for another three-year term.

 GEA engages with diverse schools and universities throughout Germany, to support students as they transition into the work world.
 Career guidance and counseling ensure that in the future, there will be enough young talent to fill important roles in the tech field and the natural sciences.
 GEA’s largest site in Oelde, Germany, cooperates with schools and businesses (“Kooperationsnetz Schule-Wirtschaft“) which involves attending information events held in the participating schools, providing students with job application training and supporting joint projects with students and apprentices.

 'Engineering for a better world' means finding solutions to meet the challenges that our customers, as well as consumers, face.
 This requires a team effort and a continual influx of fresh ideas.
 For that very reason, training and preparing the next generation of professionals is a win-win for GEA, its customers and for society, and is a task that GEA takes very seriously.

-The integration of HLW (Hinterländer Werkstätten, Dautphetal, a sheltered workshop) employees into the production process at GEA’s Biedenkopf-Wallau site in Germany serves as a successful example of ensuring the inclusion of predominantly mentally-handicapped people.
+The integration of HLW (Hinterländer Werkstätten, Dautphetal) employees in production activities at GEA’s Biedenkopf-Wallau site in Germany serves as an example of the successful inclusion of mentally-handicapped people in the workplace.
 The site manufactures state-of-the art food processing and packaging plants and equipment.
-While the group of HLW employees was initially working in a separate section of GEA’s manufacturing operations, its members are now assigned to various activities across the whole facility and fully integrated members of the workforce.
+HLW employees had previously worked in a designated area of the plant, however, each has now been assigned to a specific activity within the main facility and is fully integrated into the workforce.